How to wear Bold Colours| Colour blocking 2021

 Style Notes: Bold Colour

 There’s a lot of bold colour in this post and I love it!
-Finally, we can start thinking of sunshine and beaches and cocktails and parties…Ok, maybe not that far yet, but we can start talking about Spring Summer fashion trends for 2019
+Finally, we can start thinking of sunshine and beaches and cocktails and parties…Ok, maybe not that far yet, but we can start talking about Summer style and how to keep it bold beyond.

 Please do check out the last post on polka dots, too where I’ve given you lost of inspiration on how to wear the print.